kitten/fluorine/README.md

 ## Thanks to

-* The ReactiveX, all the RxJS developers and the ReactiveX community
+* The ReactiveX team, all the RxJS developers and the ReactiveX community
 * Dan Abramov for Redux that is a big influence to Fluorine
 * The React team

-## License

-MIT